keyboard_arrow_up

 Alloys and Compounds Made

 Nickel is also used to make various other metal alloys including nickel 200 (which is made of 99.6% nickel), Invar® (a nickel-iron alloy), Monel®, Kovar®, Nichrome®, Inconel® and the various Hastelloys®.
-The three elements that are most commonly used on this list are Monel®, Kovar® and Inconel®.
+These materials are selected when buyers need a combination of strength, thermal stability, oxidation resistance, low expansion, magnetic behavior, or chemical resistance that standard steels often cannot provide.

 Monel®

 The general name for a series of nickel alloys that have a composition of nickel (approximately 67%), copper, iron and minute amounts of other elements.
 Although this nickel-copper alloy is very difficult to machine because it instantly hardens in reaction heat, it has incredible corrosion resistance.
-For this reason, it is often used in marine applications, such as trolling wire, pump shafts and seawater valves.
+For this reason, it is often used in marine applications, such as trolling wire, pump shafts, seawater valves, and other saltwater handling equipment.

 Kovar®

 A term that encompasses a wide variety of nickel alloys that are compatible with the thermal expansion characteristics of borosilicate glass.
 Kovar® is mainly composed of nickel and cobalt, with minute amounts of silicon, manganese and copper, and is a ferrous alloy.
-Commonly used in electronics applications, Kovar® is often used as electroplated conductors for parts such as vacuum tubes and x-ray tubes.
+Commonly used in electronics applications, Kovar® is often used as electroplated conductors for parts such as vacuum tubes, x-ray tubes, hermetic seals, and glass-to-metal assemblies.

 Inconel®